smithc36-tcd/hpc-group/assignment_two/report.md

 ### Exercise 2 - STREAM benchmark and the importance of threads

+**Run the STREAM benchmark five times and record the average bandwidth values and its standard deviation for the copy kernel.
+Prepare a plot (with error bars) comparing the bandwidth using 1,32,64, and 128 threads.**

+**How does the measured bandwidth with the copy kernel depend on the number of threads?**

+**Prepare another plot comparing the bandwidth measured with copy kernel with static, dynamic, and guided schedules using 128 threads.**

+**How do you set the schedule in the STREAM code?
+What is the fastest schedule, and why do you think it is so?**

 ### Exercise 3 - Parallel Sum

 **Measure the performance of the serial code (average + standard deviation).**